abcnorio/diffinmeans/README.md

 Example:

 ```
+# calculate means/ standard deviations + lower/ upperbounds from successes/ failures
 res.SIB <- SucRatesIntBounds(Si=11, Ni=15, Sii=10, Nii=16, smin=0, snames=c("voluntary","non-voluntary"))
+# use input values after UMS for PG version
-DIM.pg.res <- DiM.pg(invtyp="ums", inputvalues=res.SIB, print.res=TRUE, BROB=FALSE)
+DIM.pg.res <- DiM.pg(invtyp="ums", inputvalues=res.SIB, print.res=TRUE)
 ```

 or

 ```
+# insert successes/ failures manually and let the script calculate the rest
 inputvalues.UMS <- list(snames=c("Jaynes.1","Jaynes.2"), si=6.48, Ni=4, sii=7.48, Nii=9, Di=50, Dii=42, L=34, H=58, sL=3, sH=10, ndelta=1000, nr=1000)
 dim.res <- DiM.pg(invtyp="ums", inputvalues=inputvalues.UMS, print.res=TRUE)
 ```

 ## Usage of R package [Brobdingnag](https://github.com/RobinHankin/Brobdingnag)

 The calculation of the posterior probabilities depend on Gamma function calls used for integration.
-With larger sample sizes (not the ones used in the original paper) this leads temporarily to numbers beyond normal computer capability.
-If that happens, the scripts contain a switch to use the R package Brobdingnag for very large numbers.
-This works but leads to a substantial loss in speed.
+With larger sample sizes (not the ones used in the original papers and books) this leads temporarily to numbers beyond normal computer capability.
+If that happens, the scripts contain a switch to use the R package [Brobdingnag](https://github.com/RobinHankin/Brobdingnag) for very large numbers.
+This works well but leads to a substantial loss in speed.
+A multi-threaded version, compiled code (just R code here) or a different programming language for this part could speed up the process.

-Example output:
+Example output that fails due to very large numbers:

 ```
 > res.SIB.NRFtotal <- SucRatesIntBounds(Si=(20+13), Ni=(47+28), Sii=(338 %/% 4), Nii=338, smin=0, snames=c("male","female"))